SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 planetary civilization.
 This despite not having the harshness of Trisolaris to cut our technological teeth upon --- and that's a fantastical plot device to be sure --- ultracapitalism or ultradarwinism! 🤣)

+There is more to say on this fourth principle of non-significance.
+It has relevance to current debates about Ai Singularity.
+The idea is we'd better be careful in developing Ai because it might over-run uis and treat humans like we treat ants.
+This is laughable.
+It is a false inference and a terribly childish dis-analogy.
+For one thing, humans so not have to go around treading on ants and digging up insects with no concern or compassion.
+We mess with the Earth knowing the insects are *likely* not conscious.
+Whereas a hypothetical Trisolairan civilization would damn well for sure know humans were sentient.
+Would you believe an advanced alien race to treat humans like ants?
+No!
+They'd treat us like...b humans.
+What that means is impossible for us to say, because we have nothing relevant to infer from.

+The idea humans are to ants and Trisolarians are to humans is a false analogy.
+It applies only in some intellectual sense, not in a spiritual sense.
+Certainly not in a political or colonialist/imperialist sense.
+Ants do not have any politics, and have no companions they love and are willing to die for, they just die for their colony by instinct.
+Their sociology is also blind and instinctual, and we talk about "ant society" by imposing our language on the situation, but it is a very different category to human society.
+Any analogies here are highly fraught with ample scope for error and stupid reasoning (lobster hierarchy!).
+This topic is probably worth an essay for idiot philosophers, if I had nothing better to do, but I do, so no essay.

 Oh damn...
 I cannot resist a fifth: another source of nihilism and feelings of insignificance is the individualistic mindset.
 Sure my friend, *You* might